imagekit-samples/quickstart/ruby/ruby_app/README.md

 ## Setting up ImageKit Ruby SDK

-Open `app.rb` it and add your public and private API keys, as well as the URL Endpoint as follows: (You can find these keys in the Developer section of your ImageKit Dashboard)
+Open `app.rb` it and add your public and private API keys, as well as the URL endpoint as follows.
+You can get these parameters from the developer section in your ImageKit dashboard - https://imagekit.io/dashboard#developers

 ```ruby
 public_key = 'your_public_key'